Conveyancing terminology A-Z

 A report carried out for a buyer by a surveyor to give them an insight into the physical condition of a property.

 A form of joint ownership, which differs from Joint Tenancy.
 With a Tenancy in Common, the co-owners own distinct shares in the property – this can be 50/50, 60/40, or whatever split to co-owners decide upon.
 If one of the co-owners passes away, their share of the property will not automatically pass to the other co-owner, it will pass in accordance with the terms of the deceased owners will (or the ‘rules of intestacy’ if they did not have a Will).

 A term that refers to the legal basis of ownership of property.
 For example, the owner of a Freehold property owns the “Freehold title”.

 A plan held by H M Land Registry which shows the physical extent of a registered property.

-The legal document by which ownership of a property is passed from the seller to the buyer.
+The legal document by which ownership of a property passes from the seller to the buyer.

-A term which refers to a property being handed over on the completion date free from any occupiers or any possessions belonging to the previous owner.
+A property is handed over on the completion date free from any occupiers or any possessions belonging to the previous owner.

 The seller of a property.

 The department of the Welsh Government responsible for the collection of Land Transaction Tax.